georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 The `effect` method in `Triangle` class overrides it.

 The `InkscapeExtension` class defines a `debug` method.
 We can invoke this method to output messages.
-The method redirects a message to the stardard error stream, and Inkscape will display the message on a dialog box.
+The method redirects a message to the standard error stream, and Inkscape will display the message on a dialog box.
 However, the logging module is more flexible to use.
 The `debug` method is designed to show a message to the extension user.

 ## What's Next

-You may feel overwhelmed or even frustrated by now if you are not familar with Python.
+You may feel overwhelmed or even frustrated by now if you are not familiar with Python.
 Most Python introductory books do not even discuss classes.
 But keep reading and experimenting, and the code will gradually start making sense to you.